 11. The Reno Food Scene

-If you’re a foodie, you will fit right in when looking for the best places to eat in Reno!
+If you’re a foodie, you will love living in Reno, NV!
 Along with its thriving bar scene, there are plenty of restaurants to choose from.
-Some of the most popular restaurants in Reno include La Strada, Bistro Napa, Bimini Steakhouse, and the Wild River Grille
+Some of the most popular restaurants in Reno you should definitely check out include La Strada, Bistro Napa, Bimini Steakhouse, and the Wild River Grille

-While there’s more to Reno than its casinos, we’d be remiss if we didn’t mention the plenty of gambling opportunities for a great night out.
-Check out these best casinos in the area:
+There’s definitely more to Reno than gambling, but we’d be remiss if we didn’t mention the casinos — always a tourist destination but a great night out for locals, too.
+Check out these casinos in the area:

 • Eldorado Resort Casino: With live entertainment, dining options, polished rooms, and a fitness center, this resort is calling your name.
-Get ready to kick back and enjoy a fun night out.
+Get ready to kick back and enjoy a fun night out — or a long staycation.

-• Atlantis Casino Resort Spa: Unwind and plan a fun spa date with your friends at Atlantis Casino and Resort.
+• Atlantis Casino Resort Spa: Unwind with a fun weekend spa date with your friends.
 With gorgeous rooms and plenty of dining options, you’ll always have something to do.

 Dozens of people are riding their bikes under the Reno Arch as they participate in the Reno River Roll during Reno River Festival.
 It’s a bright day and some of the participants are wearing fun costumes.